threefoldtech/0-initramfs/README.md

 The option `--kernel` is useful if you changes something on the root directory and want to rebuild the kernel (with the initramfs).

 This will produce a new image with the latest changes.

+In order to see how to use theses steps in a maintained way, please check GitHub Action build: `.github/workflows/kernel.yaml` file.

 ## Build mode
 By default, initramfs will compiles in `debug` mode, which contains some extra debug options.